laurensdewaele/laurens.codes/content_draft/dart.md

 ### Constant constructors

-If you class produces objects that never change, consider making these objects compile time constants.
+If your class produces objects that never change, consider making these objects compile time constants.
 To do this, define a const constructor and make sure that all instance variables are final.

 ```Dart